crossplane/crossplane/design/design-doc-rbac-manager.md

 ```

 Crossplane's user-facing cluster roles are inspired by the [user-facing roles]
-of Kubernetes - `admin`, `edit`, and `view`.
-Note that Kubernetes distinguishes
+of Kubernetes - `admin`, `edit`, and `view`, albeit with a few differences:

-the `cluster-admin` cluster role, which is intended to be granted at cluster
+* Kubernetes distinguishes the `cluster-admin` cluster role, which is intended
-scope via a cluster role binding, from the `admin`, `edit`, and `view` cluster
+  to be granted at cluster scope via a cluster role binding, from the `admin`,
-roles, which are intended to be granted within a particular namespace using a
+  `edit`, and `view` cluster roles, which are intended to be granted within a
-role binding.
-Crossplane does not make this distinction.
-The `crossplane-admin`,
+  particular namespace using a role binding.
+Crossplane does not make this
-`crossplane-edit`, and `crossplane-view` roles are intended to be granted at the
+  distinction.
+The `crossplane-admin`, `crossplane-edit`, and `crossplane-view`
+  roles are intended to be granted at the cluster scope, and thus grant admin,
-cluster scope, and thus grant admin, edit, or view access at the cluster scope.
+  edit, or view access at the cluster scope.
+* Crossplane includes a `browse` role, which grants view access to composite
+  resources and compositions (not providers and managed resources).
+This role
+  may be granted to subjects who can author resource claims in a namespace (or
+  namespaces), and who should be able to browse the compositions or composite
+  resources that they may reference or select.
-Crossplane provides distinct edit and view roles for each namespace.
+* Crossplane provides distinct edit and view roles for each namespace.
+This
+  allows the admin role (for example) to grant access to different resource
+  claims from one namespace to another.

 The `crossplane-admin` role is automatically bound to the `crossplane:masters`
 group for convenience.
 It grants the following rules: